Gregorio Marañón: Life and work

 An austere, humanist and liberal man, he is considered one of the most brilliant Spanish intellectuals of the 20th century.
 Besides his erudition, he also stands out for his elegant literary style.
 As many other thinkers of his time, he involved himself socially and politically: he was a Republican and fought the Miguel Primo de Rivera dictatorship (he was condemned to jail for a month) and showed his disagreement with Spanish communism.
 Moreover, he supported the Second Spanish Republic in its beginnings, but later criticised it because of its lack of cohesion among the Spanish people.

 Probably after going away from Madrid (around January 1937), and when asked his opinion of republican Spain, Marañón spoke in a meeting of French intellectuals as follows: "You don't need to try very hard, my friends; listen to this: eighty-eight percent of teachers from Madrid, Valencia and Barcelona (the three universities which, alongside Murcia's, had stayed on the republican side) have been forced to exile abroad.
 And do you know why?
 Simply because they were afraid of being murdered by the reds (communists in Spain), despite many of the threatened intellectuals were thought of as left-wing men."

 In the article "Liberalism and Communism", published in Revue de Paris on 15 December 1937, he clearly expressed his change of opinion towards the Second Republic:

 From December 1936 to autumn of 1942, Marañón lived abroad, in a de facto exile.
 Back in Spain again, the dictatorship (as it did with other intellectuals) used his figure to improve its exterior image.
 In overall terms, the Francoist state respected him.
 Miguel Artola, in 1987, stated that the biggest political contribution of Marañón was clearly having raised the flag of freedom, in a time where no one or only a few could do it, understanding liberalism as the opposite to a specific political position.
 In this sense, he would state:

 His experience as a kind of insider served his knowledge about the Spanish state.
-After the students riot of 1956, he led, along with Menéndez Pidal, protests denouncing the dire political situation under Francoist rule, asking for the return of those exiled.
+After the student riots at the University of Madrid in 1956, he led, along with Menéndez Pidal, protests denouncing the dire political situation under Francoist rule, asking for the return of those exiled.